CodeKartik/Flutter-Flash-chat/README.md

 # Flutter Flash chat 🎭

 I have made this app while learning flutter.
-In this application i have learned to how to integrate firebase into flutter application and how to access various different functionalities of firebase like authenticarion and storage from firebase cloud.
+In this application i have learned to how to integrate firebase into flutter application and how to access various different functionalities of firebase like authentication and storage from firebase cloud.

 #### Feature